Press enter to see results or esc to cancel.

 Heart diseases are the number one cause of death globally, according to the WHO.
 Each year, cardiovascular diseases take around 17.9 million lives worldwide, and yet, heart failure remains largely ignored in the public eye.

-As this week is the Heart Failure Awareness Week 2020, our experts at Pacific Prime Dubai have curated all the key things you need to know about heart failure, including its causes, symptoms, how it’s diagnosed, and more.
+Our experts at Pacific Prime Dubai have curated all the key things you need to know about heart failure, including its causes, symptoms, how it’s diagnosed, and more.

-What is heart failure?
+What is Heart Failure?

-Heart failure vs Heart attack
+Heart Failure vs Heart Attack

 Heart failure and heart attack are different conditions, but they are both forms of heart disease.